blog posts

 Prototype design pattern

 This design template provides a way to create a new object by copying it from other existing objects.
 Using this technique, new objects can be created in the software without creating a dependency between the new object and the class from which it is made.
-Also, in cases where there is a need to make changes in new objects.
-So that we can create objects of the same type and with different parameters.
+Also, in cases where there is a need to make changes in new objects, we can create objects of the same type and with different parameters.

 Why should we use the Prototype design template?